image-source-control/image-source-control/readme.txt

 == Instructions ==

-Also have a look at the [image source control website](http://webgilde.com/en/image-source-control/image-source-control-manual/).
+Take a look at the [Image Source Control Manual](https://imagesourcecontrol.com/manual/).

-Find a list of images with missing sources under _Media > Missing sources_
+Find a list of missing images sources and other debug tools under _Media > Image sources_

 **Automatic image sources**